filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

 A Merkle Directed Acyclic Graph (Merkle DAG) is used map the state tree. and the set of messages.
 Nodes in the state tree contain information on:

-- Actors, like Fil balance, nonce and a pointer (CID) to actor state data.
+- Actors, like FIL balance, nonce and a pointer (CID) to actor state data.
 - Messages in the current block

 ## Messages